yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The *User-Interacting Authorization Server's* app handles the native authorization request:

-* Validates the native authorization request as an OAuth authorization code request.
+* Validates the native authorization request.
 * Establishes trust in *native_callback_uri*, otherwise terminates the flow.
 * Validates that an app claiming *native_callback_uri* is on the device, otherwise terminates the flow.
 * Authenticates end-user and authorizes the request.